premieroctet/react-native-video-controls/README.md

 Additionally, you need to install [react-native-gesture-handler](https://docs.swmansion.com/react-native-gesture-handler/docs/installation) (at least v2) and [react-native-reanimated](https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/installation) (at least v2).

+No other dependency is required, which makes the lib fully compatible with Expo.

 ## Usage

 An example app with a basic usage is available in the [example](example) folder.